 I have been drooling over the look of these buckets for so long, of course, now that I have not one, but two, I have no idea what to do with them.

 Lucky for me, I have a ton of creative friends who shared some fabulous DIY ideas.
+Please visit them for the full tutorials and pin from their websites.

 Where do I start?